UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis: Abstract

 \section{Abstract}

-Global models are trained to be as generalizable as possible, with user invariance considered desirable since the models are shared across multitudes of users.
-As such, these models are often unable to produce personalized responses for individual users, based on their data.
-Contrary to widely-used personalization techniques based on few-shot learning, we propose \uid, a novel scheme for training a single shared model for all users.
-Our approach produces personalized responses by adding fixed, non-trainable user identifiers to the input data.
-We empirically demonstrate that this proposed method outperforms the prefix-tuning based state-of-the-art approach by up to $13\%$, on a suite of sentiment analysis datasets.
-We also show that, unlike prior work, this method needs neither any additional model parameters nor any extra rounds of few-shot fine-tuning.
+Global models are typically trained to be as generalizable as possible.
+Invariance to the specific user is considered desirable since models are shared across multitudes of users.
+However, these models are often unable to produce personalized responses for individual users, based on their data.
+Contrary to widely-used personalization techniques based on few-shot and meta-learning, we propose \uid, a novel scheme for training a single shared model for all users.
+Our approach produces personalized responses by prepending a fixed, user-specific non-trainable string (called ``user identifier'') to each user's input text.
+Unlike prior work, this method doesn't need any additional model parameters, any extra rounds of personal few-shot learning, or any change made to the vocabulary.
+We empirically study different types of user identifiers (numeric, alphanumeric, and also randomly generated) and demonstrate that, surprisingly, randomly generated user identifiers outperform the prefix-tuning based state-of-the-art approach by up to $13\%$, on a suite of sentiment analysis datasets.